Budget Transparency Reporting

-(g) A statement of the total amount of expenses incurred by board members or employees of the district that were reimbursed by the district for the 2015-2016 fiscal year.
+(g) A statement of the total amount of expenses incurred by board members or employees of the district that were reimbursed by the district.

 4. The total salary and a description and cost of each fringe benefit included in the compensation package for the superintendent of the district or intermediate district and for each employee of the district whose salary exceeds $100,000.

-7. The Deficit Elimination Plan most recently approved by the Michigan Department of Education.
+7. The Enhanced Deficit Elimination Plan most recently approved by the Michigan Department of Treasury.